cadet/CADET-Match/doc/cli/index.rst

 These commands can be run from the Windows command line or from any Linux command line.
 These commands can also be run through cluster control software.

-``python -m CADETmatch`` is the basis of all the commands and other options can be added as needed.
+``python -m CADETMatch`` is the basis of all the commands and other options can be added as needed.

 ``--json <path to json configuration file>``